Rent your very own Mediterranean paradise

 Patara (15 minutes)

-Most people go to Patara for its long, unspoiled beach of white sand and dunes.
+Most people go to Patara for its long, unspoiled beach of golden sand and dunes.
 But the archaeological ruins are among the best in the region, and among the most important.
-Patara was Ancient Lycia's principal port and was so important that Saint Paul tarried there during one of his missions.
+Patara was Ancient Lycia's principal port and was so important that Saint Paul tarried there during one of his missions (he says so in Acts 21:1,2).
 You can combine a day at the beach with a few hours' wandering around the sites - the intrepid can walk from a recently excavated ancient lighthouse (found at the end of the dirt road that runs west from the main ruins) through the dunes to a part of the beach where you will be completely alone.
-The beach concession, with drinks, snacks, lounges and umbrellas, is about a 15-minute walk to the left as you face the sea from this point.
+There's a beach concession, with drinks, snacks, lounges and umbrellas, at the main beach.
+There's a naturist - predominantly gay - beach to the right as you face the sea from this point.

 Patara